 The Northern Territory, which passed the Births, Deaths and Marriages Registration and Other Legislation Amendment Act 2018 in late November, taking effect on 6 December with only three days to spare.

-Which means that, having passed the December 2018 deadline, two out of eight Australian states and territories have still failed to repeal forced trans divorce.
+Which means that, at the time of the December 2018 deadline, two out of eight Australian states and territories had failed to repeal forced trans divorce:

-Western Australia, where the Gender Reassignment Amendment Bill 2018 passed the Legislative Assembly in November, but cannot be passed by the Legislative Council until 2019, and
+Western Australia, where the Gender Reassignment Amendment Bill 2018 passed the Legislative Assembly in November 2018, but was not passed by the Legislative Council before the end of 2018.
+Update: The Legislative Council passed the Bill on Tuesday 12 February 2019, and

-Tasmania, where the Justice and Related Legislation (Marriage Amendments) Bill 2018 – which makes a range of important amendments beyond simply repealing forced trans divorce – passed the Legislative Assembly in November despite Government opposition, and also awaits consideration by their Legislative Council next year.
+Tasmania, where the Justice and Related Legislation (Marriage Amendments) Bill 2018 – which makes a range of important amendments beyond simply repealing forced trans divorce – passed the Legislative Assembly in November 2018 despite Government opposition, and awaits consideration by their Legislative Council in March this year.
+Update: This Bill was passed by the Legislative Council in April 2019, and took effect in May 2019.

 * This article was originally published in June 2018 as ‘Ending Forced Trans Divorce: Mission Half Accomplished’.